SudevOP1/LetsChess/README.md

 - ✅ Cannot move into check (an attacked square)
 - ✅ Notation
 - ❌ A king must move out of check (or block/capture the attacking piece).
+- ❌ King is able to move to a checked square behind itself.

 ### Castling Move:
 - ❌ The king moves two squares towards a rook